-The spooky season, Halloween around the world, is almost upon us and whether you mark your Halloween by carving pumpkins, watching a scary movie, or partying with friends, this frightful festival is one of the highlights of the year.
+The spooky season, known mostly as Halloween around the world, is almost upon us at last!
+Whether you mark Halloween by carving pumpkins, watching a scary movie, or partying with friends, this frightful festival is one of the highlights of the year.

-Whilst modern-day Halloween is more associated with candy, costumes and pumpkins, it is an ancient tradition, based on the belief that All Hallows Eve is the night when the veil between the living and the dead is lifted and the spirits roam amongst us.
+Whilst modern-day Halloween is more associated with candy, costumes and pumpkins, it is actually an ancient tradition.
+It’s based on the belief that All Hallows Eve is the night when the veil between the living and the dead is lifted and that spirits roam amongst us.

 As one of the world’s oldest holidays, Halloween around the world is a western festival that stems from ancient rituals and pagan influence.
 It is now celebrated around the world, and many countries have adopted Halloween traditions or have frightening festivals that have some spooky similarities.

-Halloween is thought to have originated in Ireland as part of the Celtic festival Samhain, pronounced Sow-in.
+Halloween traditions around the world are thought to have originated in Ireland as part of the Celtic festival Samhain, pronounced Sow-in.
 This was a day that marked the end of harvest and the start of the winter months; commemorating the start of the Celtic New Year on November 1st.
 Outlander fans will be aware that this holiday is associated with old magic and folklore.
 Hundreds of years ago, across Ireland, the UK, and northern France, pagans prepared for the night when spirits are able to enter the living world.

 The blurring of boundaries between worlds naturally brought with it ideas of magic.
 Fortune telling games are still played today in the form of ‘fortune telling cabbage’ for instance, remnants of a more magical time.
 It’s likely that magic was used in an attempt to appease the evil spirits and demons that were thought to walk amongst the living on this all fated night.